How Does Life Insurance Work?

 The Functionality of a Permanent Life Insurance

-Up to death, lifetime life insurance plans cover you, assuming you pay your deductible.
+Until death, lifetime life insurance plans cover you, assuming you pay your deductible.
 The most popular variant of this form of life policy is Whole Life, but there are also other variants, including universal or variable life.

 The cash value of your life insurance will then be used when you are still alive.
-To cover your insurance later in life, you should borrow from it, make deposits or use the interest payments.
+To cover your insurance later in life, you should borrow from it, make deposits, or use the interest payments.

 You can also forfeit the scheme, replacing the death gain, minus any penalties, for the value already in the portfolio.